tuanbui0509/Tutorial_Github/Day_2/git-log-show-diff.md

 - Shows one or more objects (blobs, trees, tags and commits).

 # git diff
-- How to use ? before commit okie
+- How to use ? before commit okie and it's into history of repository

 ## press q to exit program